 In early 2019 the Government announced that Levin will join Whanganui, Blenheim, Masterton and Timaru as host towns for refugee resettlement.
+The process began in July 2020.

 The new arrivals, from Colombia, will be supported by Red Cross in their first 12 months.
 They will help the new residents by coordinating enrolment in GP practices, early childhood centres, schools and English as a Second Language classes, as well as employment.